CloudCompare/CloudComPy/README.md

 # CloudComPy: building

-Prerequisites for CloudComPy are Python3, BoostPython and Numpy plus, of course, everything needed to build CloudCompare and its plugins.
+Prerequisites for CloudComPy are Python3, PyBind11 and Numpy plus, of course, everything needed to build CloudCompare and its plugins.

 With CloudComPy you build CloudCompare and the associated Python module.

 Compilation is done with CMake, minimum version 3.13 or newer.

+## **WARNING: the building instructions are not up to date!**

 ## prerequisites versions
 The minimum required version of each prerequisite is not always precisely identified.
 Examples of constructions that work are given [here](doc/prerequisitesVersions.md).